 There is nothing worse in my mind than running late for a flight.
+Or a campsite with a check-in.
 Consequently, I’ve been known to get to an airport upwards of four hours early.
-Caroline is very different.
+Caroline is different.
 She is more comfortable with about an hour and a half.
 The compromise for us is somewhere in the middle.
 No matter what though, we like to be early so that we’re not adding unnecessary travel stress.
+Same goes for traveling in a van.
+If check-in to the campsite ends at 4pm, try not to roll in at 11pm.
+You’ll probably be fine but you’ll be looking for your name on a board in the dark and then trying to find your site in the dark as well.
+Yeah, we’ve been there before but we

-Another way to save travel time and reduce travel stress is to go the TSA Precheck route.
+For those of us who want to ditch the van for a little bit of time elsewhere AND you feel ready to fly, consider getting TSA Precheck or Global Entry.
+Both are ways to save travel time and reduce travel stress.
 Over 200 airports and 54 airlines use it.
 It’s a three step process but going through it means you don’t have to remove your shoes, laptops, liquids, belts and light jackets.
 It also means that you when you go to the airport, you can access the faster lanes to security.
 The cost is $85 for five years.

 1. Apply Online